digicatapult/bridgeAI-gitops-infra/flux/README.md

 MinIO is used as the storage backend to store MLFlow's artifacts

-To access MinIO UI perform port forwarding on the pod:
+To access MinIO UI perform port forwarding on the svc:

     kubectl port-forward svc/mlflow-minio 9001 -n default

 Access MinIO UI on: http://127.0.0.1:9001
+Username: admin
+Password: password

 Note: We use MLFLow's MinIO and not a separate instance of MinIO